 - the Office for National Statistics (ONS) which is the executive office of the UK Statistics Authority and the largest producer of official statistics in the UK

-The Office for Statistics Regulation is the regulatory arm of the Authority.
-It ensures that statistics are produced and disseminated in the public interest, and meet the highest standards of trustworthiness, quality and value.
-It acts as guardian of the integrity of the statistical system, mitigating any threats to misuse, and advocating the highest standards.
-It does so by assessing official statistics for compliance with the Code of Practice for Official Statistics, reporting publicly on system-wide issues and on the way statistics are being used, celebrating when the standards are upheld and challenging publicly when they are not.
+- the Office for Statistics Regulation (OSR) which is the regulatory arm of the UK Statistics Authority.
+It assesses official statistics for compliance with the Code of Practice for Official Statistics, reports on system-wide issues and on how statistics are used, celebrating when the standards are upheld and challenging publicly when they are not.